karlhepler/swinch/README.md

 # swinch
 The best and most flexible alternative to full-page scroll-controlling javascript plugins

-> There are no dependencies!!!
+> There are no runtime dependencies!!!

+> The build is dependent on the fantastic [zenscroll](https://github.com/zengabor/zenscroll) plugin!

 ## Installation